James Baldwin (racing driver)

+Baldwin achieved his first GT World Challenge Europe Endurance Cup podium with a 3rd place finish in the Bronze Cup category at the 2024 6 Hours of Jeddah.

 Career

 Baldwin began his racing career in karting aged 8, and won three DMAX National Championships at Daytona Motorsport between 2013 and 2014.
 He switched to Formula Ford in 2015 and competed in four races.
 He ran competitively despite having little track time and facing mechanical issues, but was unable to raise the funds to continue racing.
 He shifted his focus to sim racing and soon found himself invited to professional events with prize money available, offering a chance to reboot his career.

 Race of Champions

 Baldwin won the 2019 eROC Invitational Event, gaining entry to the 2019 Race of Champions.
 There, he won the eROC World Final.
 The prize was to represent Team Sim Racing All Stars in the Nations Cup, partnering future Formula One eSports Series rival Enzo Bonito.

 Baldwin returned to ROC for the 2020 edition, held this year as a virtual event.
 He teamed with Romain Grosjean to win the Nations Cup as Team All Stars, having earned his place by winning the eROC World Final for a second time.

 After not being held in 2021, Baldwin returned for the 2022 Race of Champions.
 Following two consecutive qualifications for the main event, he missed out on a slot in the Sim Racing All Stars team for the Nations Cup after losing out to Lucas Blakeley and Jarno Opmeer in the eRoc World Final.